 Are there any side effects of Botox Cosmetic?

 Side effects of Botox are minimal if any, with very mild discomfort upon injection of the Botox solution.
-This may be minimized by the use of numbing cream 30 minutes-to an hour prior to the Botox Treatment.
+This may be minimized by the use of numbing cream.
 Bruising at the sight of injection may occur but is not common.
 One percent of patients develop a slight lowering or ptosis of one eyelid and, also rarely, asymmetry of facial expression.
 These effects are temporary and may not even be noticed by the patient.

 Caution: The Food and Drug Administration (FDA) has issued statements warning of the possible hazards of “Botox parties.”
 Whether used to treat medical conditions such as blepharospasm or strabismus or cosmetic concerns such as furrow lines, a Botox injection is a medical procedure that should be performed in a controlled medical environment by a licensed physician.